A non-partisan non-profit organization working to make criminal justice

 Director of Cybercrime Prevention Initiatives

 As the Director of Cybercrime Prevention Initiatives, Ina Wanca leads the Crime Commission's efforts to bring technology and people together in order to prevent and reduce cybercrime.
 She investigates trends, patterns, and dynamics that predict cybercrime, examining the underlying geopolitical, security, legal, and economic factors that impact cybersecurity.
-Applying this knowledge, she helps public and private enterprises craft the necessary frameworks and policies to mitigate vulnerabilities.
+Applying this knowledge, she helps public and private enterprises craft the necessary frameworks and policies to mitigate cyber risk.

 Ms. Wanca's passionate approach to cybercrime is both multi-dimensional and holistic, with an emphasis on public-private partnerships to address cybercrime cooperatively, capacity building projects, and sustainable technological development, including the use of artificial intelligence in cyberlearning and cybercrime prevention.